From the Farm: Travis Albin

 What’s the common formula for a seed treatment that is popular?

-If we move from an early season planting to a mid-season planting, then your bioforge advance, is that it, that phases out and we’ve just got inoculant on?
+If we move from an early season planting to a mid-season planting, then your bioforge advance, that phases out and we’ve just got inoculant on?

 How many different treatments, how many different products are you putting on a seed bean?

-“We will put up to 4 products on it,” Albin said.
-“We have 3 liquids, and we have a finishing powder called Assist, that helps with the flowability through a planter.
-So we could put up to 4 products on a bean.
-Most guys will only get 3 products.”
+“We will put up to four products on it,” Albin said.
+“We’ll put three liquids and we have a finishing powder called Assist that helps with the flowability through a planter.
+So we could put up to four products on a bean.
+Most guys will only get three products.”

 Well there’s only so much real estate on a seed bean.

-“You can treat with 6 fluid ounces per unit would be the most products you could put on a unit of soybeans,” Albin said.
-“But with most of the stuff we’re running it’s a low enough use rate there’s still some real estate left on there.”
+“You can treat with about six fluid ounces per unit, would be the most product you could put on a unit of soybeans,” Albin said.
+“But with most of the stuff we’re running, it’s a low enough use rate there’s still some real estate left on there.”

-We’ll have Travis turn on his seed treater and show that to you on our weekend program, Midwest Ag this week, which runs on Saturday.
-For now, that’s our Report from the Farm, I’m Stu Ellis with WCIA-3, your local news leader.
+We’ll have Travis turn on his seed treater and show that to you on our weekend program, Midwest Ag This week, which runs on Saturday.